Word of God (community): Mission Christ

 In the late 1990s the Word of God began a youth outreach called Mission Christ in the Washtenaw County area.
 Mission Christ began as a weekly meeting, but soon spread to include meetings at many of the local high schools and universities, including: Huron High School (Alpha Omega), Pioneer High School (Pioneers for Christ), Ypsilanti High School, Father Gabriel Richard High School, Dexter High School (Genesis), Eastern Michigan University (Mission Christ Outreach), Concordia College, Washtenaw Community College, and the University of Michigan.

 These groups became a source of controversy between the years 2000 and 2004 under the leadership of John Luton.
 There were two lawsuits filed by individuals against their schools over issues of discrimination against Christians.
 The first was filed by Betsy Hansen against Pioneer High School after her group, Pioneers for Christ, was allegedly barred from discussion in a forum on homosexuality during the school's diversity fair.
+Hansen succeeded and was awarded one dollar.
 The second lawsuit was filed by John Luton against Washtenaw Community College after his group was denied official group status over issues of free speech.
 In both cases they were represented by attorneys at the Thomas More Law Center.
 The Hansen case was featured on The O'Reilly Factor and on Hannity and Colmes.